-Borrowing a page from the nationwide Occupy Wall Street movement, about 20 students yesterday occupied the campus center at University of Massachusetts Boston to protest cuts in public education spending and hikes in tuition.
+Borrowing a page from the nationwide Occupy Wall Street movement, about 20 students occupied the campus center at the University of Massachusetts Boston yesterday to protest cuts in public education spending and hikes in tuition.

 “Public universities were built for the 99 percent, and we intend on maintaining that,’’ said Amanda Achin, a 22-year-old political science student at UMass Boston.
 “We need to end the wars, tax the rich, and fund public education.’’

 Setting up a few tents inside the campus center, the protesters said they plan to camp there indefinitely.